cyclefenix/cookbook/assets/texts/asian.md

 *Instructions:*
 1. Boil water in a small pot.
 Add dashi, sugar.
-2. Drain cans.
+2. Add soy sauce to pot and re-boil.
-3. Add soy sauce to pot and re-boil.
+3. Drain cans of quail eggs.
 4. Simmer eggs, 20 mins until half the sauce is reduced.

 ## Tteokbokki